-Both approaches have been used to measure effective connectivity among cortical regions from neuroimaging data starting with regression models [22, 14, 16, 17], then input-output models [13, 15] and later State-Space Models [7].
-Regression techniques, such as Psychophysiological Interactions, are advantageous as they are easy to solve, yet may be used to approximate nonlinear modulatory interactions [14].
-However, this is at the expense of ignoring temporal information, i.e. the history of an input (experimental task) or physiological variable (imaging data).
+^{1053-8119/03/\$ -} see front matter © 2003 Elsevier Science (USA).
+All rights reserved. doi:10.1016/S1053-8119(03)00160-5 connectivity among cortical regions from neuroimaging data starting with regression models (Friston et al., 1993, 1995, 1997; McIntosh et al., 1994), then input-output models (Friston, 2001; Friston and Buchel, 2000), and later state-space models (Buchel and Friston, 1998).
+Regression techniques, such as psychophysiological interactions, are advantageous as they are easy to solve, yet may be used to approximate nonlinear modulatory interactions (Friston et al., 1997).
+However, this is at the expense of ignoring temporal information, i.e., the history of an input (experimental task) or physiological variable (imaging data).
 This is important as interactions within the brain, whether over short or long distances, take time and are not instantaneous (which is implicit within regression models).
-Furthermore, the instantaneous state of any brain system that conforms to a dynamical system, will depend on the history of its input.
-Structural equation Modeling (SEM), as used by the neuroimaging community [22, 5] has similar problems 1.
-Input-output models, such as the Volterra approach, model temporal effects in terms of an idealized response characterized by the kernels of the model [12].
+Furthermore, the instantaneous state of any brain system that conforms to a dynamical system will depend on the history of its input.
+Structural equation modeling (SEM), as used by the neuroimaging community (Buchel and Friston, 1997; McIntosh et al., 1994), has similar problems.1 Input-output models, such as the Volterra approach, model temporal effects in terms of an idealized response characterized by the kernels of the model (Friston, 2000).
 A criticism of the Volterra approach is that it treats the system as a black box, meaning that it has no model of the internal mechanisms that may generate the data.
-State-Space Models account for correlations within the data by invoking state variables, whose dynamics generate the data.
-Recursive algorithms, such as the Kalman Filter, may be used to estimate these states through time, given the data.
-This approach was used to estimate variable regression coefficients between V1 and V5 activity in [7].
+State-space models account for correlations within the data by invoking state variables whose dynamics generate the data.
+Recursive algorithms, such as the Kalman filter, may be used to estimate these states through time given the data.
+This approach was used to estimate variable regression coefficients between V1 and V5 activity in the study by Buchel and Friston (1998).